syd-mbv/csci1470-final-project-softs/reflection_check-in_3.md

 ## Challenges
   - Re-implement the system in TensorFlow framework instead of PyTorch.
+  - Simple ```Dataloader``` in PyTorch must be implemented manually using TensorFlow.
+  -
 ## Insights
 Are there any concrete results you can show at this point?
 How is your model performing compared with expectations?
  - We have built the entire system in the tensorflow framework.
  - Successfully completed most of the experiments in the paper, completed training and testing on the datasets mentioned in the paper and collected results.
  -
+ - The Data pipeline is tricky to build.
+ - Some OS operations need to consider different scenarios for Linux and Windows.
 ## Plan
 Are you on track with your project?
 What do you need to dedicate more time to?
 What are you thinking of changing, if anything?
+ - Basically, we are on track with out project.
+ - We need to invest more time in experimenting on new datasets and processing the results.
+ - Maybe it could, hopefully, reduce the model prediction error a little bit.